Quantifying culinary diversity across countries.

 Kafta

-KAFTA – ground meat mixed with onions, parsley, and spices, shaped into patties or logs, and grilled or baked.
-It is typically served with rice or in pita bread with vegetables and tahini sauce.
+KABAB – ground meat mixed with onions, parsley, and spices, shaped into patties or logs, and grilled or baked, called kafta or kofte in other cuisines.
+Served with rice or in pita bread with vegetables and tahini sauce.

 Shish barak